InteractionDesignFoundation/handbook/library/backend/conventions--laravel.md

 # Laravel conventions

-High-level goals of these conventions are to:
- - avoid ambiguity
- - increase consistency
- - improve integration with tools (IDE, Static Analyzers, etc.)

-## Strategy

-First and foremost, Laravel provides the most value when you **write things the way Laravel intended you to write**.
-It means better and more extensive use of native laravel features or Laravel “products” like Nova.
-Whenever you do something differently, make sure you have a justification for why you didn’t follow the defaults.

-Secondarily, Laravel often provides few ways/APIs to achieve your goals, in this document we try to list all our conventions to keep our code more consistent and use only one way.

 [[toc]]

+## Introduction

+These conventions aim to standardize our Laravel development practices, focusing on:
+1. Reducing ambiguity
+1. Enhancing consistency
+1. Optimizing tool integration (IDEs, static analyzers, etc.)

+### Strategy

+1. **Consistency is Key**: When Laravel offers multiple approaches, we define a single, consistent method in these conventions.
+1. **Performance and Scalability**: Adopt patterns that enhance application performance and maintainability as it scales.
+1. **Security-First Mindset**: Incorporate security best practices throughout the development process.
+1. **Leverage Laravel's Intentions**: Maximize the use of native Laravel features and official packages.
+Deviate only with clear justification.

+This guide assumes familiarity with the latest Laravel version and modern PHP development practices.
+It focuses on our specific conventions and rationales rather than explaining basic concepts.

 ## Project Structure

-For big projects (> 100 Models), use modules to separate the codebase into smaller parts.
+For large projects (> 100 Models), use modules to separate the codebase into smaller parts.
-Use the standard Laravel structure for each module.
+Use the standard Laravel structure for each module:

-Exception: do not create a directory for Request classes, they are not reusable and often have the same reason of change as the Controller, so they should be in the same directory (`Conrollers`):
 ```
 Modules/
     ...